RobertBorghese/haxe-saw/README.md

 }

 fn main() {
-	// fn can still be used as variable name for compatibility var fn = () -> {
+	// "fn" can still be used as variable name for compatibility... var fn = () -> {
 		trace("i am smol");
 	};

-	// as a result, it can't be used as a value.
+	// ...as a result, it can't be used to create functions in expressions.
+	// Use lambdas instead.
-	// use lambdas for small function syntax instead var fn2 = fn() { // invalid
+	var fn2 = fn() { // invalid
 		trace("so am i");
 	};